JCalderan/xebicon2019-spinnaker-handson/part2/exercise3/README.md

 - /health: return ```200 OK {"status": "up"}``` when the application is up and running

 Create a new pipeline "**backend-dev**":
-- the application is only available in verson 'v1'
+- the application is only available in version 'v1'
 - deploy a new Service named "xebicon-backend", listening on port 80
 - deploy a new Ingress named "xebicon-backend", exposing a backend path "/xebicon-backend"
 - deploy a Kubernetes ReplicaSet (use the docker image ```jcalderan/xebicon-backend```)